How to save money this Christmas

 Where and how do I find the best price?

-This is my favorite part, bargain hunting.
+This is my favourite part, bargain hunting.
 I wrote a blog post with my best 5 tips to save money this Black Friday and Cyber Monday.
 Click here to check it out.

 One thing I will remind you is that if you shop online, you need to go through the Cashback sites.
 They are free to join and they give you money for shopping online (I use Rakuten).